mike99mac/minimy-mike99mac/README.md

 The test environment is a RasPi 4B with 4 GB of memory, running Ubuntu Desktop 22-04 inside a *boombox*.
 However, this code and these steps should be portable to any hardware that can run Linux, and probably just about any distro, in any type of *enclosure* you fancy.
 But if you try it on different hardware, or a different distro, expect the unexpected :))

-This document  is based on *The smart boombox cookbook* which also describes the construction of a boombox.
-It is on the Web at: https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf

 This document focuses on how to get the entire *software stack* running, and starts from the very beginning.

 ## Overview of build process